James Gomez (politician): Workers' Party

 In the end, Gomez was let off with a "stern warning" regarding the incident.
 The police maintained that there had been "several serious inconsistencies" in the account of events that Gomez had given.
 However the public prosecutor stated that the willingness of Gomez to co-operate with the police and his lack of a previous criminal record led to the decision.
 Following this, former Prime Minister Lee Kuan Yew said that the decision not to prosecute did not make Gomez any less dishonest and called him a "bad egg".

 Singapore Democratic Party

 Gomez joined the Singapore Democratic Party (SDP) in November 2010.

-At the 2011 general election, Gomez stood as an SDP candidate in the Sembawang Group Representation Constituency.
+At the 2011 general election, Gomez stood as an SDP candidate in the Sembawang GRC.
 The SDP's team was defeated by the team from the PAP by 63.9% of the votes to 36.1%.

-In 2015, Gomez along with other Singaporean activists, nominated Dr Chia Thye Poh for the Nobel Peace Prize, in recognition of the 32 years Dr Chia spent as a prisoner of conscience and his pioneering work of speaking up for political and other freedoms in Singapore.
+In 2015, Gomez along with other Singaporean activists, nominated Chia Thye Poh for the Nobel Peace Prize, in recognition of the 32 years Dr Chia spent as a prisoner of conscience and his pioneering work of speaking up for political and other freedoms in Singapore.

+At the 2020 general election, Gomez stood as an SDP candidate in Holland-Bukit Timah GRC.
+The SDP team received 33.6% of the votes to the PAP's 66.4%.

+On 6 April 2025, Gomez was announced as an SDP candidate for Sembawang GRC for the 2025 general election.
+The SDP team received 29.93% of the vote against the PAP team which received 67.75% of the vote and the NSP team which received 2.32% of the vote.